TactiFlex™ Duo Ablation Catheter, Sensor Enabled™

 The PFA components of the system consist of the following:

-• TactiFlex™ Duo Ablation Catheter, Sensor Enabled™: A novel dual energy, flexible-tip focal ablation catheter that can transmit either RF energy or PFA therapy.
+• TactiFlex™ Duo Ablation Catheter, Sensor Enabled™: A dual energy, flexible-tip focal ablation catheter that can transmit either RF energy or PFA therapy.
 It is designed for therapy delivery, pacing, and collection of electrical and anatomical data when used with the EnSite™ X EP System.

 • Current™ PFA Generator: The streamlined user interface includes energy source selection and PFA waveform selection.
 Abbott’s Current PFA Generator is designed for intuitive use and can also be used with the Volt™ PFA Catheter, Sensor Enabled™.